-The Housing Element Update is scheduled for City Council's adoption on January 24, 2022 as outlined below.
+City Council will consider the Housing Element for adoption on January 24, 2022.
 Due to scope of work and budget limitations, the GPU subconsultants including the housing consultant (VTA) and environmental consultant (ESA) have only been able to attend one of two meetings with Planning Commission and one of two meetings with City Council for the Housing Element adoption process.
-The only other opportunities to engage with the subconsultants will be through written communications prior to the Housing Element adoption process5 as noted below.
-Questions for the subconsultants should be provided timely in light of consultant availability.
+The only other opportunity to engage with the housing subconsultant will be through written communications prior to the Housing Element adoption process5 as noted below.
+Questions for the subconsultants should be provided to Staff timely in light of consultant availability.